Wesleyan-Media-Project/google_ads_archive/README.md

 ## Analyzing data in BigQuery

 Once you have your scheduled queries running, you can start analyzing the data directly in the browser.
-Here is an example query that will return data on ten ads that had more than one record.
+Here is an example query that will return data on 10 ads that had more than one record.
 This kind of data is useful in determining the cost per impression of an ad:

 ```
 with a as (select ad_id, count(*) as N